-- Activation, deactivation, start, or stop of a service. - Changes in trace configurations and alarm configurations. - Changes in SNMP configurations. - Changes in CDR management. - Review of any report in the Serviceability Reports Archive.
+- Activation, deactivation, start, or stop of a service. - Changes in trace configurations and alarm configurations. - Changes in SNMP configurations. - Changes in CDR management.
+(Cisco Unified Communications Manager only) - Review of any report in the Serviceability Reports Archive.
 This log gets viewed on the reporter node.
+(Cisco Unified Communications Manager only)